atbcb/ICTTestingBaseline/docs/11Forms.md

    * date (format)
    * state (abbreviations in an address)
    * password
-1. If an input error is automatically detected, check the error notification:
+1. If an input error is automatically detected, check the error notification meets all of the following:
-   1. the user is made aware of the error (whether immediately upon shifting focus away from the item in error or when trying to submit the form)
+   1. the user is made aware of the error (whether immediately upon shifting focus away from the item in error or when trying to submit the form) , and
    1. the error is described to the user in text, and
-   1. the item that is in error is identified in text
+   1. the item that is in error is identified in text.
-Note: The above may be accomplished by using a combination of methods, such as
-   * shifting focus to an error message informing the user that the previous field needs to be corrected and describing the error.
-   * refreshing the page upon form submission, then listing the error descriptions and locations at the top of the page.

 #### Test Results for 3.3.1
 * If any of the above checks fail, then SC 3.3.1 and this baseline fail.